We follow the National Curriculum. Please find details below of our curriculum.

 While our children are in the Nursery and their three years in the infants, they will develop, improve and use the taught skills, as well as beginning to understand the benefits of a healthy lifestyle.

-Participation in outside clubs is encouraged.
+We offer our children a variety of afterschool clubs throughout the school year.
+Participation in outside clubs is also encouraged, we sign post children and our families to these.
 All children are given the opportunity to do a variety of activities and are helped to cope with both success and limitations for themselves and others.
 All classes do an additional 10 minutes of daily physical activity or brain gym every day which ensures all children complete at least 2 hours of physical activity each week.

 Sports Day is held at the end of the summer term, and all of our children enjoy taking part in this popular event.

 RE is an important curriculum subject.
 It is important in its own right and also makes a unique contribution to the spiritual, moral, social and cultural development of pupils and supports wider community cohesion.

 In our RE teaching, we aim to enable the children to develop an understanding and appreciation of the beliefs and cultural traditions that shape the lives of themselves and others.

 We follow the Cumbria Syllabus for Religious Education which has two attainment targets:

 - Learning About Religion

 Children will become familiar with aspects of Christianity.
 They will also be introduced to Judaism, Islam and Hinduism by having a whole-school focus on a particular festival each year followed by a display of all work in the school hall for parents and the community.

 We develop the spiritual, moral, cultural and social development of the children and encourage them to take responsibilities for their own actions.